causes of ibs - part two

 And the final argument goes like this - if IBS is a psychological problem, why don't psychological treatments work?
 Maybe it seems like I am spending a lot of time and effort arguing against a psychological basis for IBS, but to be honest I don't really care whether IBS is psychological or physical or caused by little purple men from the planet Zooblon - as long as the theory of what causes IBS can give us a decent corresponding treatment.
 And the psychological theory just doesn't result in any effective treatment.

 Treatments such as psychotherapy have shown to be about as effective as anti-spasmodic drugs or fiber supplements - that is, somewhat effective in some patients, but nowhere near effective enough to be a decent form of treatment for most sufferers.
-If treatments such as psychotherapy or counselling had shown significant benefits for IBS sufferers then there wouldn't be thousands of sufferers who got told to go home and try not to think about their bowels - they would have been referred for psychological treatment instead, and IBS wouldn't be a leading reason for absenteeism.
+If treatments such as psychotherapy or counseling had shown significant benefits for IBS sufferers then there wouldn't be thousands of sufferers who got told to go home and try not to think about their bowels - they would have been referred for psychological treatment instead, and IBS wouldn't be a leading reason for absenteeism.